 If teachers did something like this under the current educational context, they could lose their jobs.
 Of course, that is not what I want.
 But there still are things teachers could do even in a conventional setting (some examples are discussed in Abeles & Rubenstein, 2015; our school district superintendent was receptive to this book when given as a gift).
 If the teachers can spare a few minutes at the beginning of each class, they could begin with checking in with each student.
 Anything new?
 Anything interesting?
 Any problem?
 For example, the teachers might discover why some students are often late to their classes.
 Even if there is no time to actually follow all the students’ responses, just asking each student this kind of question can send the message that the teachers care about the students.
 The students will pick this up and will certainly respond to the teachers more cooperatively.
 At the same time, the teachers too could share their own stories, e.g., why they too are often late to school.
 Mutual understanding emerging out of such personal communication will surely lighten up the classrooms.

 If the teachers learn that a student is experiencing a serious problem, they could refer that student to appropriate people, e.g., counselor.
 But the point here is that the teachers may start to understand more about why that student may not be able to concentrate on the subject matter.
 For anyone, including teachers, if there is a serious personal issue, it would be extremely hard to do something not related to the issue.
 By the way, this kind of attitude, i.e., to be sensitive to other people’s situation, is consistent with an approach called Trauma-Sensitive Care or Trauma-Sensitive School (Craig, 2016).
 Across the country, a large number of organizations are realizing that paying attention to other people’s circumstance first is essential for their mission.
 It is often referred to as “mental first aid.”
-And even more broadly, just “actively listening” to their students (or any other people) can be an awesome skill for anyone (Rogers, 1961, 1980).
+Note that first aid would be needed when people get injured.
+In this respect, it is actually more important to pay attention to why students are (mentally) injured for the first place.
+Unfortunately, the main source of injury may be home and school.
+Along the same line, just “actively listening” to their students (or any other people) can be an awesome skill for anyone (Rogers, 1961, 1980).
 In this era of over-controlling world of education, students must be lacking the opportunity to have meaningful conversations with adults.